chiragRane-Projects/creditwise-backend/README.md

-# 💳 CreditWise - AI-Powered Credit Risk & Loan Approval System
+# 💳 CreditWise - AI-Powered Credit Risk System

 CreditWise is an AI-powered backend service that helps fintech apps assess creditworthiness based on real financial behavior.
 Built with **FastAPI**, **PostgreSQL**, and a trained **machine learning model**, it allows users to register, upload financial data, and get instant credit scores and application results.